How to Be an Effective Listener

 She challenges you to ask yourself what your trigger words are and, in turn, what automatic judgements or “mental filters” you jump to in response.
 When those judgements arise, can you silence them so you can truly focus on listening without judging?

 Another pitfall is the “inappropriate response,” which includes actions such as interrupting, making the conversation about themselves, forming an answer early, providing advice, and being critical in the conversation.

-In contrast, the best listeners “also have really good responses,” she said, such as nodding, paraphrasing and summarizing, and “being silent when they need to.”
+In contrast, the best listeners “also have really good responses,” she says, such as nodding, paraphrasing, summarizing, and “being silent when they need to.”

 6. Make a plan

-Kovolou closes out by reminding you to make a plan.
-Come Monday, what is the one area of listening (recalling details, perspective, judgement, perception or empathy) that you’ll do differently?
+Tatiana closes out by reminding you to make a plan.
+Come Monday, what is the one area of listening (recalling details, perspective, judgement, perception, or empathy) that you’ll do differently?
 Then pick two or three situations where you will really focus on improving that skill.

-In the end, as you become a high-impact listener, you’ll hopefully notice results, whether you’re better at summarizing your candidates’ stories, better at judging how genuine they are, or really empathizing with your hiring manager’s true needs.
+In the end, as you become an effective high-impact listener, you’ll hopefully notice results, whether you’re better at summarizing your candidates’ stories, better at judging how genuine they are, or really empathizing with your hiring manager’s true needs.